RonLevie/LTFT-Phase-Vocoder/README.md

 LTFT phase vocoder is beneficial for processing polyphonic audio signals, since its 3D feature space is well equipped for represent a range of audio features, from transient events to harmonic features.

 ## Examples and usage
 To showcase the LTFT phase vocoder, we consider outtakes from songs by the power metal band [DragonForce](https://en.wikipedia.org/wiki/DragonForce).
-The overall sound of the band, and specifically the electric guitars with distortion, together with the lyrics and fast paced drumming, consitute highly polyphonic audio signals.
-LTFT phase vocoder is able to accomodate the different audio features via the *oscillation* axis.
-Moreover, since LTFT is based on wavelet atoms, which are more localized in time than STFT atoms, phasiness is aleviated with respect to classical phase vocoder.
+The overall sound of the band, and specifically the electric guitars with distortion, together with the lyrics and fast paced drumming, constitutes highly polyphonic audio signals.
+LTFT phase vocoder can accommodate the different audio features simultaneously via the *oscillation* axis.
+Moreover, since LTFT is based on wavelet atoms, which are more localized in time than STFT atoms, phasiness is alleviated with respect to classical phase vocoder.

 We first consider an outtake from the iconic song [Through the Fire and Flames](https://www.youtube.com/watch?v=0jgrCKhxE1s).